asbjornenge/tezos-randomizer/README.md

 If you use this software, donate :point_right: tz1UZZnrre9H7KzAufFVm7ubuJh5cCfjGwam

-NB!!!
-The Tezos Randomizer is deterministic.
+**NB!!!** The Tezos Randomizer is **deterministic**.
 This means that a tech savvy user can predict the outcome of the randomizer for a transaction within a specific block by simulating transactions and front-running the entropy-pusher services.
 If you have a high value use-case, please make sure to read [this](https://www.opentezos.com/smart-contracts/avoiding-flaws/#7-using-unreliable-sources-of-randomness) and provide your own entropy to the randomizer.

 ## Contracts